0ddjob/MicroPalm-PC-4000/README.md

 # Micro Palm Computers PC/4000
 The PC/4000 (and PC/5000) are MS-DOS compatible handheld computers.
 The PC/4000 comes with 256KB of RAM and 512KB of storage.
 They run on three C-size batteries (alkaline or rechargeable NiCd).
+It has a single 50-pin DD50 socket.

 ![PC4000](/Pictures/Micro_Palm_PC4000.jpg)